 A Vendor Management System (VMS) will help employers and their company gain access to the critical real-time data needed to manage their contingent workforce far more efficiently and cost effectively.
 It’s estimated employers who implement a VMS reduce contingent workforce costs by 10 to 15 per cent.

-If there's any certainty in today's uncertain world of work, it's that the coronavirus pandemic will have a lasting impact on how traditional full-time workers and contract workers work and how business gets done.
+There's a whole new attitude towards how traditional full-time workers and contract workers work and how business gets done.
 One of the large-scale shifts that has business owners re-considering their workforce strategies, for example, is the accelerated rise of the contingent workforce - with Gartner revealing 32% of companies are replacing full-time employees with contingent workers as a cost-saving measure.

 Gaining access to better contingent worker data with vendor management systems